Isaiah Collier: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "USC 2023 Basketball Commitments".
+Rivals.
+Retrieved October 24, 2023.; "2023 USC Trojans Recruiting Class".
+ESPN.
+Retrieved October 24, 2023.; "2023 Team Ranking".
+Rivals.
+Retrieved October 24, 2023.;

 College career

 Collier enrolled at the University of Southern California in June 2023.
 He started the Trojans' season opener against Kansas State and scored 18 points with three rebounds and six assists before fouling out of the game.

 Collier averaged 16.3 points, 4.3 assists and 1.5 steals per game.
 On April 10, 2024, Collier declared for the 2024 NBA draft, forgoing his remaining college eligibility.

 Professional career

-On June 26, 2024, Collier was selected with the 29th overall pick by the Utah Jazz in the 2024 NBA Draft and on July 2, he signed with the Jazz.
+On June 26, 2024, Collier was selected with the 29th overall pick by the Utah Jazz in the 2024 NBA draft and on July 2, he signed with the Jazz.
 Throughout his rookie season, he has been assigned several times to the Salt Lake City Stars.

 On January 26, 2025, Collier was named the starting point guard in place of Keyonte George.
 On February 8, Collier set a new Jazz rookie record for assists in a half, totaling 10 in the first half against the Phoenix Suns.
 On February 28, Collier recorded a career-high 14 assists in a 117–116 win over the Minnesota Timberwolves.
 He was named February's Western Conference Rookie of the Month after averaging 11.5 points, 9.5 assists and 3.9 rebounds per month.
 On March 31, in a game against the Charlotte Hornets, Collier surpassed John Stockton's previous record of 415 for the most assists recorded in a season by a rookie in Jazz franchise history.

+On February 3, 2026, Collier recorded a career-high 22 assists in a 131–122 win over the Indiana Pacers, the most assists in a game by a player in Jazz franchise history since John Stockton in 1992.